 In the research, the effect of merging different databases on diabetes prediction using ensemble learning techniques is investigated.
 The results show that integrating data from multiple sources can contribute to improving the accuracy of models and their generalizability to different populations.
-By comparing the performance of the separate databases of the "Pima" and "German" databases and the combined database, it can be seen that the models trained on the combined data show improved performance across all metrics.
-For example, the Gradient Boosting model on the combined database achieves an accuracy of 0.991 and a ROC-AUC of 1.0, outperforming the same model trained on the "Pima" or "German" database alone.
+By comparing the performance of the separate databases of the "Pima" and "German" databases and the combined database, it can be seen that the models trained on the combined database achieves an accuracy of 0.991 and a ROC-AUC of 1.0, outperforming the same model trained on the "Pima" or "German" database alone.